National Library of Russia: 1814–1917

 Librarianship progressed to a new level in the 1850s.
 The reader community grew several times, enlarged by common people.
 At the same time, many gifts of books were offered to the library.
 Consequently, collection growth rates in the 1850s were five times higher than the annual growth rate of five thousand new acquired during the first part of the century.
 In 1859, Vasily Sobolshchikov prepared the first national manual of library science for the library entitled Public Library Facilities and Cataloguing.
-By 1864, the Public Library held almost 90 per cent of all Russian printed output.

-The influx of new visitors required a larger reading room in the new building closing the library court along the perimeter (designed by Sobolshchikov, built in 1860—62).
-The visitors were offered such novelties as continuous reading room service by library staff members, a reference desk, printed catalogues and guide books, lists of new acquisitions, and longer hours of service in the reading room (10 a.m. to 9 p.m).
+The influx of new visitors required a larger reading room in the new building closing the library court along the perimeter (designed by Sobolshchikov, built in 1860–62).

-An avalanche-like growth of attendance persisted in the second part of the 19th century.
-Library cards and attendance grew tenfold between 1860 and 1913.
-The public principle triumphed when the class barriers maintained until the mid-19th century were abolished and the petty bourgeois, peasants and even women were often seen among the visitors.
-Women were also employed by the Library but only as volunteer members rather than formal staff.

 From 1849 to 1861 the library was managed by Count Modest von Korff (1800–76), who had been Alexander Pushkin's school-fellow at the Lyceum.
 Korff and his successor, Ivan Delyanov, added to the library's collections some of the earliest manuscripts of the New Testament (the Codex Sinaiticus from the 340s), the Old Testament (the so-called Leningrad Codex), and one of the earliest Qur'ans (the Uthman Qur'an from the mid-7th century).

-The Library’s role was adapted to changing conditions requiring close contacts with universities, scientific societies, leading research centers and major international libraries.
-The Public library engaged eminent scholars and cultural workers, and research groups were formed to study precious books and manuscripts.

-The Library continued to build a comprehensive collection of national publications.
-The growing collections were located in a new building (designed by E.S.
-Vorotilov, 1896—1901).
-By 1913, the Library held one million Russian books (total collections comprising three million titles), emerging as one of the world’s great libraries and the richest manuscript collection in Russia.